SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 The pair trotted back into the kitchen.
 Rarity was sitting at the table, while Pinkie was just finishing the last of the dishes.

-Rarity greeted the two, "welcome back."
+Rarity greeted the two, "Welcome back."

-Fluttershy said, "thank you."
+Fluttershy said, "Thank you."

-Rainbow said, "thanks."
+Rainbow said, "Thanks."

-Pinkie looked over at Rainbow, "are you about ready to leave, I'm almost done here."
+Pinkie looked over at Rainbow.
+"Are you about ready to leave, I'm almost done here."

-Rainbow replied, "yes."
+Rainbow replied, "Yes."

 Pinkie finished the dishes before going to Rarity, giving her a hug.

-Rarity hugged back, saying, "goodbye darling."
+Rarity hugged back and said, "Goodbye darling."

-Pinkie replied, "goodbye."
+Pinkie replied, "Goodbye."

-Fluttershy addressed the two, "goodbye girls."
+Fluttershy addressed the two, "Goodbye girls."

 "See you later," Rainbow said.

 "Bye," Pinkie said.

-Pinkie and Rainbow left the room, trotting out of the building.
+Pinkie and Rainbow left the room and trotted out of the building.

 Rainbow closed the door behind them and started walking next to Pinkie.

-Pinkie said, "we need to go back to Sugarcube Corner first, Rarity needs to barrow something from me.
+Pinkie said, "We need to go back to Sugarcube Corner first, Rarity needs to barrow something from me.
 Could you fly it back to her once we get there?"

 "Sure, what is it?"
 Rainbow asked.